Most Effective Products

 Inspection

-Once confirmed that you are dealing with cudweed, you can then move on to inspection.
-During this phase, you will locate areas where cudweed is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+Once you are confirmed that you are dealing with cudweed, you can move on to inspection.
+During this phase, you will locate areas where cudweed thrives and observe the conditions allowing it to thrive.
+This information will help you know where to focus your herbicide application.

 Cudweed